Militant career of Osama bin Laden: 11 September attacks

 In early November 2001, the Taliban government announced they were bestowing official Afghan citizenship on him, as well as Zawahiri, Mohammed Atef, and Shaykh Asim Abdulrahman.

-In November 2001, U.S. forces recovered a videotape from a destroyed house in Jalalabad, Afghanistan.
-In it Osama bin Laden discusses the attack with an old mujahideen friend Khaled al-Harbi in a way indicating foreknowledge of the attack.
+Also in November, U.S. forces recovered a videotape from a destroyed house in Jalalabad, Afghanistan.
+In it, bin Laden discusses the attack with an old mujahideen friend Khaled al-Harbi in a way indicating foreknowledge of the attack.
 "We calculated in advance the number of casualties from the enemy;" and "We had notification since the previous Thursday that the event [the 9/11 attack] would take place that day."
 The tape was broadcast on various news networks on 13 December 2001.
 Some have disputed this translation however.
 On 20 December 2001, German TV channel "Das Erste" broadcast its analysis of the White House's translation of the videotape.
 On the show Monitor, two independent translators and an expert on oriental studies found the White House's translation to be not only inaccurate, but also "manipulative".
 Arabist Dr. Abdel El M. Husseini, one of the translators, stated: "I have carefully examined the Pentagon's translation.
 This translation is very problematic.
-At the most important places where it is held to prove the guilt of Bin Laden, it is not identical with the Arabic."
+At the most important places where it is held to prove the guilt of bin Laden, it is not identical with the Arabic."

 Another bin Laden video was released on 27 December 2001, with much the same message as his first.
-America had accused him of organizing the attacks because of "Crusader hatred for the Islamic World.
+America had accused him of organizing the attacks because of "Crusader hatred for the Islamic World."

 Terrorism against America deserves to be praised because it was a response to ... the continuous injustice inflicted upon our sons in Palestine, Iraq, Somalia, southern Sudan, and ...
 Kashmir.